 GRI compliance is a rigorous process that drives the company to continuously improve the accountability and transparency of our approach to sustainability, which includes developing robust internal data collection and reporting processes.

-Following a thorough review of stakeholder needs and industry best practices, we will be restructuring the sustainability section of the Resolute website to include all data that would be contained in a complete sustainability report prepared in accordance with the GRI G4 framework.
+Following a thorough review of stakeholder needs and industry best practices, we have restructured the sustainability section of the Resolute website to include all data that would be contained in a complete sustainability report prepared in accordance with the GRI G4 framework.
 A significant portion of this information is also included in our annual report, released every year in April, which combines our financial and sustainability results in one document.

 In both our annual report and in this section of our website, information can be found on Resolute’s sustainability efforts and initiatives, our past performance, and how we plan to continue improving our performance and reporting going forward.